Hornetlabs/synchdb-docs/docs/en/user-guide/configure_olr.md

 - "source"."reader"."server" -> this should contain the values of `hostname`, `port` and `source database` values when creating a connector via `synchdb_add_conninfo()`
 - "source"."filter"."table":[] -> this filters the change events that Openlog Replicator captures. <<<**IMPORTANT**>>>: This is currently the only way to filter change events from Oracle as OLR implementations in SynchDB does not do any filtering at this moment.
 (The `table` and `snapshot table` values are ignored when creating a connector via `synchdb_add_conninfo()`)
 - "format":{} -> the specific paylod format ingested by Debezium based or native Openlog Replicator connector.
 Use these values as specified.
+- "memory"."swap-path" -> this tells OLR where to write swap files in low memory scenario.
 - "target".[0]."writer"."type": -> this must specify `network` as both Debezium and native Openlog Replicator connector communicate with Openlog Replicator via network
 - "target".[0]."writer"."uri": -> this is the bind host and port Openlog Replicator listens on that SynchDB should be able to access via `olr_host` and `olr_port` when defining OLR parameters via `synchdb_add_olr_conninfo()`.